nextflow-io/nextflow/docs/dsl2.rst

 Process definition
 ------------------

-The new DSL separates the definition of a process by its invocation.
-The process definition follows the usual for syntax as described in the :ref:`process documentation <process-page>`.
+The new DSL separates the definition of a process from its invocation.
+The process definition follows the usual syntax as described in the :ref:`process documentation <process-page>`.
 The only difference is that the ``from`` and ``into`` channel declaration has to be omitted.

 Then a process can be invoked as a function in the ``workflow`` scope, passing the expected